What if I am a complete beginner when it comes to exercise and flexibility?

 What if I'm not comfortable with the more "sexy" style of pole?

 We have classes rooted in both gymnastic and lyrical styles, as well as classes geared towards embracing your sexy side.
 Pole l and Pole ll are based around learning tricks and conditioning drills according to your individual level.
-Pole FLOW is geared towards movement exploration, and Choreo is our empowering heels classes.
+FLOWography is geared towards a more lyrical dance style, and Beginner Pole Choreo is our empowering heels classes.
+No matter your style, we have something for you!

 How big are the class sizes?